jcalvarezj/beam_example/README.md

 It uses the [Belarus Used Cars Prices](https://www.kaggle.com/datasets/slavapasedko/belarus-used-cars-prices) Kaggle dataset to perform transform operations on its data and load it onto MongoDB Atlas and Google BigQuery (using an already existing table on MongoDB to enrich clean and valid data)

-An IPython Notebook is included [cars_data_exploration.ipynb](cars_data_exploration.ipynb) that displays the data exploration drafts of the CSV dataset to have an idea of the its contents and treatment
+An IPython Notebook is included ([cars_data_exploration.ipynb](cars_data_exploration.ipynb)), which displays the data exploration drafts of the CSV dataset to have an idea of the its contents and treatment

 ## Execution